Period tracker app Flo developing 'anonymous mode' to quell post-Roe privacy concerns

 In the email, signed by the data protection officer, the company said that once a user activates the anonymous mode, an account would be stripped of personal identifiers.
 If an official request comes to connect an account with a certain individual, Flo would no longer be able to do so.

-"If Flo were to receive an official request to identify a user by name or email, Anonymous Mode would prevent us from being able to connect data to an individual, meaning we wouldn't be able to satisfy the request," Susanne Schumacher, the data protection officer for Flo, said in an email to users.
+"If Flo were to receive an official request to identify a user by name or email, Anonymous Mode would prevent us from being able to connect data to an individual, meaning we wouldn't be able to satisfy the request," Schumacher said in an email to users.

+Activating anynomous mode however may limit personalization features the app offers and users will be unable to recover their data if a device is lost, stolen or changed Flo said.

 The menstrual app also told users they can request to have their information deleted by emailing customer support.